mcamathleague/mcamathleague.github.io/mcamc.md

 **How much does MCAMC cost?**

 {: .answer}
-MCAMC costs $30 per individual and $90 per team of 3-4 students (regardless of team size).
+MCAMC costs $15 per individual and $50 per team of 4 students.
 ### Miscellaneous

 {: .question}